How do I switch the keyboard input to dog? - briefly

 - In the Options window, click on

-Add a keyboard
+Add a keyboard. - Select

-.
+United States-International.
 This layout allows you to type accented characters and other special symbols by pressing specific key combinations.

 - In the Options window, click on